anonymous4science/gal/README.md

-# Learning to Model Remainder in Supervised Learning
+# Learning to Minimize Remainder in Supervised Learning
-Code for project: "Learning to Model Remainder in Supervised Learning".
+Code for project: "Learning to Minimize Remainder in Supervised Learning".

 ## Requirements and Environment